 Read more: Best Pillow Top Mattress

 The bed is soft, supportive, and sleeps cool."Dan

 Available in plush, medium and firm

 Available at three firmness levels, Nest Bedding’s Hybrid Latex mattress is a combination of Dunlop latex and a six-inch pocket coil core.
-Thick and plush, this mattress sleeps very comfortably while also supporting its sleeper.
-The Hybrid Latex by Nest did particularly well in our spine alignment and pressure relief tests making this a great bed for anyone with back and joint pain.
+With the option to choose your firmness, this bed is a great option for combination sleepers and people who toss and turn.

 Customizable firmness anywhere from 5-9 out of 10

 Offered at two thickness levels, 10 inches or 13 inches, the Botanical Bliss offers varying levels of support.
 Another pro of the Botanical Bliss is completely customizable firmness.
 Unzip the cover of the mattress and rearrange the three latex layers to your liking.